A Beginner’s Guide to

 Event Stores

-This guide is for developers and software architects who have built event sourced applications and are wanting to learn about event stores and how they compare to traditional databases.
+This guide is for developers and software architects who want to learn about event stores and how they compare to traditional databases for building applications that need both real-time and historical context

 Introduction